-- A. Employees alleging they have not been treated accordingly may process a complaint up to the department head or designee. initiate a complaint to be filed by the Union on their behalf.
+- A. Employees alleging they have not been treated accordingly may initiate a complaint to be filed by the Union on their behalf.
 Complaints will be presented in writing to the Human Resource Manager of the employing department.
 The Human Resource Manager shall respond within fifteen (15) working days. - B. If the response is unsatisfactory, the Union representative may advance the complaint to the commissioner of the department or agency in which the complainant is employed within ten (10) working days after the response from Step One is due or received.
 The commissioner shall respond in writing to the complainant within twenty (20) working days of receipt of the complaint.
 The decision of the commissioner is final and shall conclude the complaint process.